Top 10 sights

-The city of Hoorn has more than 350 national monuments.
+Among the sights in the center of Hoorn there are more than 350 national monuments.
 That’s far too many to see in a city walk or guided tour through Hoorn.
-That’s why I made an overview with the top 10 best sights of Hoorn.
+That’s why I made a shortlist with the top 10 best sights to see in Hoorn.

 Even this selection of sights is too much for one walk or guided tour.
 But in consultation we can agree together which places and sights we will definitely visit.
 This selection of places of interest is also a good starting point if you are going to make a city tour on your own.